Javascript is not enabled.

 Getty Images

-With millions of job openings available nationwide, employment opportunities for workers without degrees also are starting to grow.
-Many of those jobs even offer the potential to work from home, a condition that older workers strongly prefer.
-According to one AARP Research survey of people age 40 and older, 44 percent of respondents said they work from home at least some of the time.
+Among the millions of job openings available nationwide, employment opportunities are growing for workers without degrees.
+Many of those jobs even offer the potential to work from home, a condition older workers strongly prefer.
+According to an AARP Research survey of people 40 and older, 44 percent of respondents said they work from home at least some of the time.

-FlexJobs, a website that specializes in remote work opportunities (full access to the website costs $6.95 per month), combed through the job postings on its site to identify fields with the most openings that don't require a degree.
-Many of these positions could be a match for the skill sets older adults already have.
+FlexJobs, a website that specializes in remote work opportunities (full access to the website costs $2.95 for a 14-day trial), combed through the job postings on its site to identify fields with the most openings that don’t require a degree.
+Many of these positions could be a match for the skill sets older adults have.

 "Remote jobs that tend not to require a college degree do typically require a decent amount of experience, which is why they're a great fit for someone with a longer career history,” says Brie Reynolds, a career development manager and coach at FlexJobs.
 “Especially if you've had the experience of working remotely over the last year and you can demonstrate to employers that you excel in a remote environment or have remote-friendly professional skills like communication, self-management and a proactive approach to your work, you're well positioned for these types of remote jobs."

 The following jobs are examples from the FlexJobs list.
-Clicking on the job title will take you to a list of current job openings, either on AARP's free Job Board (not all of the openings are for remote work) or the FlexJobs website.
-You may click on this link for a search of all work from home jobs available on the AARP Job Board.
-Average pay is taken from data compiled by the Bureau of Labor Statistics.
+Clicking on the “Find jobs” link will take you to a list of job openings, either on AARP’s free Job Board (not all of the openings are for remote work) or the FlexJobs website.
+You may click on this link for a search of all work-from-home jobs available on the AARP Job Board.
+Average pay is taken from data compiled by the Bureau of Labor Statistics and other industry sources.

 If you have an eye for detail and are good with math, you might do well in this position.
-Accounting clerks examine bank statements, invoices, accounts payable documents and other reports to ensure that all of the numbers are adding up correctly.
+Accounting clerks examine bank statements, invoices, accounts payable documents and other reports to ensure that all of the numbers add up correctly.

 3. Bookkeeper

-This job requires strong skills with numbers, with many employers placing a higher value on experience than on a college degree.
-Work at Home Vintage Experts, which specializes in placing older workers in remote jobs, recently had several openings.
+This job requires strong skills with numbers.
+Many employers place a higher value on experience than on a college degree.
+Work at Home Vintage Experts, which specializes in placing older workers in remote jobs, typically has several openings available for this role.

-If you're good at managing professional relationships, this field offers plenty of opportunities to put your skills to use.
-Client services managers serve as liaisons between a company and their clients, ensuring that communications are clear and projects meet expectations.
-This field also offers many opportunities for contract assignments.
+If you’re good at managing professional relationships, you could put your skills to use in this field.
+Client services managers serve as liaisons between a company and its clients, ensuring that communication is clear and projects meet expectations.
+This field also offers opportunities for contract assignments.

 This kind of clerical work usually means typing information from various file forms and reports into a computer system.
 Accuracy and typing speed are essential, but the hours can be quite flexible.

-With so many schools closed to in-person classes during the pandemic, many families turned to online tutoring services to help their kids learn.
+When schools closed to in-person classes during the pandemic, many families turned to online tutoring services to help their kids learn.
 That demand has created job opportunities for older adults, many of whom already have some experience in these professions.
-Among the companies recently hiring is iTutor, which helps students prepare for their college admissions exams.
-Like many of the employers in the online tutoring business, iTutor provides training for the workers it hires.

-If you have experience guiding large projects from concept to completion, many companies may be willing to hire you even if the job posting asks for a college degree.
-The digital marketing firm Counterintuity was recently looking for a project manager able to work remotely.
-So was the National Older Worker Career Center.
+If you have experience guiding large projects from concept to completion, companies may be willing to hire you even if the job posting asks for a college degree.
+Baylor Scott & White Health was recently looking for several project managers able to work remotely.
+So was the UnitedHealth Group.

-In these jobs, you take on the responsibility for a company's interactions with people through its official accounts on Facebook, Twitter, Instagram and other platforms.
-You'll need experience producing posts that are engaging but also reflect the voice and values of your employer.
+In these jobs, you take on the responsibility for a company’s interactions with people through its official accounts on Facebook, Twitter, Instagram and other platforms.
+You’ll need experience producing posts that are engaging to help you reflect the voice and values of your employer.

 If you have a knack for helping your coworkers solve problems with their laptops or other office technology, this job could appeal to you.
 Experience troubleshooting with networking technologies is generally a requirement for these positions.